MidnattLantern/elderflower_and_gin/readme.md

 - The live link can be found here - https://midnattlantern.github.io/elderflower_and_gin/

 MS Visual Studio Code deployment:
-- Here's how to deploy fom MS Visual Studio Code:
+- Here's how to deploy from MS Visual Studio Code:
 - make sure you've signed in,
-- on the source controll section, click “Initialize Repository”,
+- on the source control section, click “Initialize Repository”,
 - For any changes, open the terminal, type "git add .", then "git commit -m """, finally "git push".

 Features: